 Step 5: With oiled hands, form dough into a ball, then place into a well oiled bowl.

-Step 6: Cover with plastic wrap and allow to rise at room temperature for an hour or in the fridge for up to 48 hours.
+Step 6: Cover with plastic wrap and let double in size at room temperature for an hour or in the fridge for up to 48 hours.

 Step 7: Rolls and shape the donuts into croissants.